Summary: The Ortovox Zoom+ is a simple, no nonsense avalanche transceiver with features that are similar to the Tracker2.

 The reception range of the Zoom+ (tested on three occasions using six different transmitters) was 10 meters less than Tracker2 and Tracker3 beacons.
 That's significant.
 Conversely, the Zoom+ was about 8 meters better than the Trackers when the antennas were in worst-case alignment (in fact, the Zoom+ was better at receiving a signal in worst-case alignment than in best-case alignment).
 Bottom line?
 Use narrow search strip widths with the Zoom.

-Multiple Burials: As with the Tracker2, the Zoom+ illuminates a single light when it senses more than one transmitter and it does not allow you to suppress a signal to search for the next transceiver.
+Multiple Burials: As with the Tracker2, the Zoom+ illuminates a single light when it senses more than one transmitter and it does not allow you to "suppress" (aka, "mark") a signal so you can search for the next transceiver.
 Everyone who owns an avalanche transceiver, and especially people who own avalanche transceivers that don't suppress a signal, should learn the generic multiple burial search techniques.

 Spikes: The Zoom+ handles spikes well (I only tested a one-meter burial).